 We currently offer opportunities to explore career options, which will enable you to understand different career choices, evaluate your own strengths and weaknesses and learn how to present an excellent application.
 There are also opportunities to undertake a work placement.

 In your first year, you will undertake practical projects exploring both analogue and digital photography.
 Projects can involve producing prints, photobooks and working with image and text.
 A series of workshops will introduce you to key technical skills including software, camera and lighting skills.
 Plus, some modules will cover theoretical materials on visual culture with the aim of developing your analytical and written skills.

 In the second year, you will have the opportunity to focus your practical and conceptual skills in a number of different areas, including working with portrait, landscape and documentary photography.
 We currently offer a module on Commodity Culture, which could see you developing your own advertising campaign, book, magazine, fashion spread, website or exhibition.
-Other modules currently include Photography and the Home and Identity and Difference.
+Other modules currently include Photography and the Home and Image and Appropriation.